Canaanite shift explained

 In historical linguistics, the Canaanite shift is a vowel shift/sound change that took place in the Canaanite dialects, which belong to the Northwest Semitic branch of the Semitic languages family.
 This sound change caused Proto-NW-Semitic *ā (long a) to turn into ō (long o) in Proto-Canaanite.
 It accounts, for example, for the difference between the second vowel of Hebrew שלום (šalom, Tiberian šālōm) and its Arabic cognate سلام (salām).
 The original word was probably *šalām-, with the ā preserved in Arabic, but transformed into ō in Hebrew.
 The change is attested in records from the Amarna Period, dating it to the mid-2nd millennium BCE.[1]

-This vowel shift is well attested in Hebrew and other Canaanite languages, but its exact nature is unclear and contested.
+This vowel shift is well attested in Hebrew and other Canaanite languages, but its exact nature has historically been contested.

 Arabic–Hebrew parallels